The Legal Consequences of Apostasy in Islam

-With the advancement of the 1979 revolution in Iran and the new constitution backed by Ayatollah Khomeini receiving the people’s vote of confidence on April 2nd, 1979, the fundamental reasons for the uprising, political liberty, freedom of the press and political parties and equality, slowly began to fade away and became forgotten.
-The new leaders started to put more importance on necessity of synchrony of laws and regulations with Sharia than anything.
-Achieving this needed other ways of thinking to be oppressed and extinguished.
-Thus “apostasy”, “apostate” and “infidel” became keywords in the legal discourse of the day.
+There has never been the freedom of religion in Iran, either before or after the 1979 revolution.
+Apostasy didn’t use to be considered decriminalized behavior in the criminal code of Iran before the revolution although it had legal consequences due to the effects of Sharia law on the civil code.
+With the advancement of the 1979 revolution in Iran and the new constitution backed by Ayatollah Khomeini receiving the people’s vote of confidence on April 2nd, 1979, the fundamental reasons for the uprising, political liberty, freedom of the press, political parties, equality slowly began to fade away and became forgotten.
+The new leaders started to put more importance on the necessity of synchrony of laws and regulations with Sharia than anything else.
+Achieving such a purpose needed other ways of thinking to extinguish any opposition and liberal perspective.
+Thus, “apostasy”, “apostate” and “pagan(Kafar)” became keywords in the legal discourse of the day.
 The constitution further provided the necessary legal basis for the ruling clergy to use courts to suppress dissidents.

 Stressing on dealing with apostasy with force was further strengthened with assignment of “Sharia Rulers” on judicial benches to control the public legal.
-Two examples of this practice were assignment of Sadegh Khalkhali and Hosseinali Nayeri (who still holds a high position in the judiciary as the head of the judicial supervision of the Supreme Court).
-This was the start to a process for the legal system in Iran to cease a great deal of private property and shed the blood of numerous people with apostasy as an excuse.
+This was the start to a process for the legal system in Iran to cease a great deal of private properties and shed the blood of numerous people with apostasy as an excuse.

 As the pertinence of a legal system founded with reliance on a religion is to be intolerant of other religions, the issue of Apostasy has always been of great importance for religious rulers.

 Later on we will look at how four decades after the revolution,Revolutionary Courts still stand side by side with Ministry of Intelligence officers and the IRGC in using apostasy as an excuse for their political agenda, executing and ceasing of private property for punishing and suppression.